avigershon/flink-jms-table-connector/README.md

 The `jms.username` and `jms.password` options are optional and are passed to the underlying JMS `ConnectionFactory` when establishing the connection.

-To turn this into a functional connector you would need to implement JMS consumer and producer logic inside `JmsDynamicSource` and `JmsDynamicSink`.

 When building the connector make sure that the required JMS implementation libraries are available at runtime.
 The `pom.xml` in this repository